Best Two-Person Inflatable Kayaks Australia 2026

 In this review, we’ve kept to a price limit of around $1500.
 There are some great kayaks available above this price, but for people who might just be getting into kayaking, $1500 or under is a more realistic initial commitment so we’ve specifically looked at kayaks within that price range.

 Have questions about inflatable kayaks?
 Skip to our FAQ section.
+Looking for 1 person kayaks?
+Head to our list of the best inflatable kayaks in Australia.

 2 Person Inflatable Kayak Reviews